saltcorn/drawio/README.md

 - only works with any-bootstrap-theme Saltcorn theme.
 - Contacts embedded.diagrams.net when you edit.
 Unclear what data is shared.
 - Diagrams cannot be escaped for Cross Site Scripting (XSS) payloads. you must show diagrams with unsafeNotEscaped HTML fieldview.
 You should not allow untrusted users to run the editor.
+- Can't be used in popup edit forms.